Healthy Body, Healthy Mind, Healthy Finances

 A poor state of health can lead to increased medical expenses, higher absenteeism in the workplace, a decrease in the quality of work produced and an inability to follow instructions accurately.
 In order to strengthen your mental state, you may have to spend money on anti-anxiety/depression pills, counselling, bingeing on food and exploring some shopping therapy.
 Moreover, you may ruin your potential to earn more money from your profession.

-In additional to exercising, you may also have to learn to improve your attitude, take up a hobby, talk to a close friend or relative or clean/reorganise your home to better manage pessimistic feelings.
+In addition to exercising, you may also have to learn to improve your attitude, take up a hobby, talk to a close friend or relative or clean/reorganise your home to better manage pessimistic feelings.
 If your stress seems to stem from your debt burden, explore the following recommended method.
 Begin by jotting down all your debts in order starting with those carrying the highest interest rate, ending with those with the lowest interest rate.
-Do your best to repay the one with the highest interest with whatever you can possibly afford and as fast as you possible can.
+Do your best to repay the one with the highest interest with whatever you can possibly afford and as fast as you possibly can.
 Continue with this method until your entire list of debts is completely checked off.

 Begin by jotting down all your debts in order starting with those carrying the highest interest rate, ending with those with the lowest interest rate.
 Do your best to repay the one with the highest interest with whatever you can possibly afford and as fast as you possibly can.
 Continue with this method until your entire list of debts is completely checked off.